Generic norms and metrics on countable abelian groups: Generic norms

 It also follows from the proofs of Shkarin and Niemiec that for any $\lambda\in \mathbb{S}$, the group $\overline{(G_S,\lambda)}$ is also universal replicating the approximation arguments for $\lambda_S$.
 It is analogous to the case of metrics on a countable set satisfying \eqref{Uryaftercompl} from the proof of Corollary \ref{corollaryUry}.
-Then applying Theorem \ref{mainthm}, Corollary \ref{Uryaftercompl} and Theorem \ref{thmMeTs} of Melleray and Tsankov we get the following corollary. \begin{cor} There exists a generic norm $\lambda$ on $G_S=\bigoplus_\Nat \Rat/\Int$ such that $\overline{(G_S,\lambda)}$ is the Shkarin's group, which is thus extremely amenable and isometric to the Urysohn space. \end{cor} Analogous arguments give the following corollary. \begin{cor} There exists a generic norm $\lambda$ on the infinitely generated free abelian group $G$ such that $\overline{(G,\lambda)}$ is the metrically universal abelian group from \cite{Do1}, which is thus also extremely amenable and isometric to the Urysohn space. \end{cor} These two universal groups thus also provide examples of two generic, yet not isometrically isomorphic, abelian Polish metric groups.
+Then applying Theorem \ref{mainthm}, Corollary \ref{Uryaftercompl} and Theorem \ref{thmMeTs} of Melleray and Tsankov we get the following corollary. \begin{cor} There exists a generic norm $\lambda$ on $G_S=\bigoplus_\Nat \Rat/\Int$ such that $\overline{(G_S,\lambda)}$ is the Shkarin's group, which is thus extremely amenable and as a metric space with the metric induced by $\lambda$ isometric to the Urysohn space. \end{cor} \begin{remark} On the other hand, the metrically universal abelian group constructed by the author in \cite{Do1} is not generic.
+This can be immediately seen as the norm on that group cannot be an $N_0$-norm. \end{remark}